Internal Combustion Locomotives

 |Description:||D-E Turbine A Unit 8500 GTEL|

 Union Pacific 18 is an example of the most powerful locomotive ever built in America.
 Rated at 10,000hp, it consists of the cab unit; the main power unit containing a turbine engine, similar to a jet engine, numbered 18B; and a tender to carry fuel for the turbine.
-These locomotives were designed specifically to pull freight trains between Omaha, Nebraska and Ogden, Utah and 18 is one of only two preserved.
+The railroad designed these locomotives specifically to pull freight trains between Omaha, Nebraska and Ogden, Utah and 18 is one of only two in preservation.
 Their poor fuel economy and high maintenance costs of the turbine led to their retirement in the late 1960s.

 Click here to see the listing for 18B, the main power unit for the turbine.